CUBRID/cubrid-manual/en/admin/control.rst

 *   UNIQUE-ERR-Q: The number of queries with unique key errors found.
 When there is an option of "-b -s <sec>", it is updated every time with the number of unique key errors which have occurred during the seconds specified by this option.
 *   #CONNECT: The number of connections that an application client accesses to CAS after starting the broker.

-Enter code below to check the status of broker whose name includes broker1 with the **-q** option and job status of a specific broker in the job queue.
+Enter the command below with the **-q** option to check the status of broker whose name includes broker1 and job status of a specific broker in the job queue.
 If you do not specify broker1 as an argument, list of jobs in the job queue for all brokers is displayed.

 ::